TheIoTLearningInitiative/EmbeddedLinux/documentation/Vision.md

 > Derive insight from images with our powerful Cloud Vision API.
 Image analysis with pretrained models.
 [Homepage](https://cloud.google.com/vision/)

+> How it works?
+You’ll get $300 credit to use for up to 60 days.
+You won’t be charged until you upgrade your account, and you can cancel at any time.

 - [Tutorial](https://cloud.google.com/vision/docs/tutorials)
 - [Github Sample code for Google Cloud Vision](https://github.com/GoogleCloudPlatform/cloud-vision/)